 To start with Thanksgiving Feast

-- It is said that Pilgrims learnt to develop corn, beans and pumpkins from the Indians, which helped every one of them survive .
+- It is said that Pilgrims learned to develop corn, beans, and pumpkins from the Indians, which helped every one of them survive.

 - In the harvest time of 1621, they held an amazing festival where 90 individuals were welcomed including Indians.

 - The terrific dining experience was sorted out to thank god for his favors.